wahibhaq/wahibhaq.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-paper-plane about-icon"></span>
-I strive to keep myself up-to-date with the latest, coolest new trends in Programming, Android and Tech Startups.
+I am a curious learner and passionate about Programming, Android and Tech Startups.
 I tend to keep looking for problems to work on as a hobby project, usually trying out a new library or programming language or the proverbial itch that needs scratching.
 Whatever it is, it would go in <a href="./projects">my projects</a> section.
 All my open source stuff is on <a href="http://github.com/wahibhaq">github</a>.
 In my free time, I love travelling, playing badminton with wife, hanging out with friends or watching a good movie at home.
 </p>

 <p class="about-text">